spin311/web-calendar/README.md

 Site is deployed and available with github-pages at: https://spin311.github.io/web-calendar/

-You can fork repository and run it localy using command `npm start`
+You can fork repository and run it localy using command `npm install` and then `npm start`

 OR